Supply Lists for Ms. Lisa’s classes

 Science & Language Arts

-Optional book for students wanting supporting high school biology content: Homework Helpers Biology by Matthew Distefano
+• Optional book for students wanting science reading at a high school biology content: Homework Helpers Biology by Matthew Distefano

 A note about Farm Work Clothing